Skip to Main Content

 Questions to ask:

-1. Was this material authored (produced/composed/etc.) by someone else?
+1. Was this material authored (produced/composed/etc.) by someone else, in recent times?

 If so, it is likely to be in copyright.

-If so, you would need the publisher's permission to re-use it.
+If so, you may need the publisher's permission to re-use it (and you should check).

 4. If the material is old, has the copyright expired?